asafdari-boop/PresetWindowsTerminalTool/README.md

 # PresetWindowsTerminalTool
 Launch windows already populated with tabs from the terminal.
 Create different groups of windows (e.g. work- prepopulate with work links)
 This is a productivity tool.
+Link the window function to your bashrc or bash or profile file which executes when a terminal starts up.

 **Example Uses**